prabhuramachandran/ipyaml/README.md

     $ ipyaml notebook.ipyml notebook.ipynb

+If you do not want to store the cell outputs in your YAML files you may also run the `ipyaml` script as follows:

+    $ ipyaml --no-output notebook.ipynb notebook.ipyml

+This will loose all outputs.
+By default, all the outputs are also written to the output.
+Take a look at the output without output to see that it is very easy to manually remove the outputs if they are not desired.

 If you want jupyter to automatically load and save the `.ipyml` files.
 Add the following to your `jupyter_notebook_config.py`: